Being Part of Britain

-- Children at Neville’s Cross regularly engage in the democratic process, for example, through voting for representatives from their class to be Class Council Representatives, House Captains or Play Leaders, they vote as a class on the choice of treat for filling the marble jar, and they often nominate children to receive individual and class awards.
+- Children at Neville’s Cross regularly engage in the democratic process, for example, through voting for representatives from their class to be Class Council Representatives, House Captains or Play Leaders and they often nominate children to receive individual and class awards.

 - The children take part in debate and discussion within lessons and often write persuasive texts outlining the strengths of their argument.